scotws/LiaraForth/docs/INTERNALS.md

 Liara Forth follows ANSI Forth by discarding the traditional word WORD for REFILL and PARSE-NAME.
 FIND-NAME from Gforth is used instead of FIND.
 (See http://forum.6502.org/viewtopic.php?f=9&t=4364 for a discussion)

+Low-level input is handled by the KEY word, which in turn calls the GET_CHR routine in the kernel file.

+Liara words are case sensitive: `PYJACK` and `pyjack` are two separate words.

 ## Conversion of input numbers